eadf/boostvoronoi.rs/README.md

 type I1 = i32; // this is the integer input type
 type F1 = f64; // this is the float output type (circle event coordinates)

-// Only unique Points will be used, let p = vec![Point{x:9_i32, y:10}];
+// Only unique Points will be used.
+Points should not intersect lines let p = vec![Point{x:9_i32, y:10}];
 // Lines may only intersect at the endpoints. let s = vec![Line::new(Point{x:10_i32, y:11}, Point{x:12, y:13})];